secretstartups/handbook/content/job-families/product/ux-researcher/index.md

 - Respond to solution validation user research inquiries that are escalated by Product Design.

 - Guide Product Managers and Product Designers to conduct research with a high degree of rigor.
-Help them follow defined research processes (ex: handbook procedures, opening and closing issues for research studies, documenting actionable insights, etc).
+Help them follow defined research processes (for example, handbook procedures, opening and closing issues for research studies, documenting actionable insights, etc).

 - Demonstrate, explain, and teach others how to apply a range of research methods, understanding the balance and trade offs between scrappy research and rigor.